joelguerrero/dae4cfd/README.md

 For the moment the tutorials are targeted to data obtained from DAKOTA-OpenFOAM studies, and we are working in data from DAKOTA-SU2 as well.
 We hope to come out with a single format for doing the data analytics independently of the tools used.

-Tools that are already working but we are testing before releasing:
+Tools that are already working (but we are testing them before the initial release):
-  Interactive scatter plot amd scatter plot matrix Pareto inspector
+  *Interactive scatter plot amd scatter plot matrix *Pareto inspector
-  Parallel coordinates plot
+  *Parallel coordinates plot
-  Correlation plot matrix
+  *Correlation plot matrix
-  Linear regression plots
+  *Linear regression plots
-  Hexbin plot
+  *Hexbin plot
-  Histograms
+  *Histograms
-  Spider plot
+  *Spider plot